 - 1. Field a full-time DWI Enforcement Unit, the Traffic Safety Unit, of five deputies and one sergeant. - 2.
 Perform as a Full-Time Saturation Patrol.
-The NHTSA publication "Countermeasures that Work," 9th Edition (2017), identified Saturation Patrols as the second most effective enforcement methods that can be used to address impaired driving TSU works as a unit, every shift.
+The NHTSA publication "Countermeasures that Work," 9th Edition (2017), identified Saturation Patrols as the second most effective enforcement method that can be used to address impaired driving.
+The TSU works as a unit, every shift.
 The supervisor and all deputies work the same hours, and work in small geographical areas (which change based on day of week, time, and most recent crash data).
-We are, therefore, a saturation patrol in and of ourselves during each shift that we work.
-Increased visibility due to the specialized markings of deputies' patrol vehicles enhances this method. - 3.
+We are, therefore, a saturation patrol in and of ourselves during each shift that we work. - 3.
 Continue to develop as leaders in DWI enforcement among the law enforcement community in the Kansas City metro.
 The TSU has assisted outside agencies on a regular basis during past fiscal years, By assisting with DWI investigations that result from crashes, and traffic stops made by patrol deputies and officers from outside agencies.
 The TSU will continue to develop this leadership role. - 4.
 Engage the other interested parties in pursuit of the goal.
 The TSU will share our goals with the public, other law enforcement agencies, the Jackson County Traffic Safety Task Force, MADD, the Highway Safety Division, and others.
 We will provide updates on progress made.
 This will involve maintaining an active awareness of traffic crashes in Jackson County as they occur. - 5.
-Increase the number of substance impaired driving arrests, by training, and maintaining two members of the TSU as Drug Recognition Experts.
-Work with prosecutors and judges to ensure that adequate prosecution and sentencing are imposed.
-This work will come in the form of educating members of the courts to the substantial risk presented by substance impaired drivers, and the emergent need for interdiction of those persons, - 6.
 Utilize the Type II operators within the TSU to educate the newer members of the Sheriff's Office, and any outside agencies, on basic identification and interdiction of impaired drivers.
 This training has been made a priority by the Sheriff's Office and will be taught during in service training.
-This action will substantially increase the number of eyes on the streets working to identify and interdict impaired drivers on Jackson County roadways. - 7.
+This action will substantially increase the number of eyes on the streets working to identify and interdict impaired drivers on Jackson County roadways. - 6.
 Identify, interdict, and apprehend 400, or more, impaired drivers and forward all cases to successful prosecution.